k1nd0ne/VolWeb/README.md

 - Linux support
 - Visual confirmation of what to not look (legit process highlight integration)
 - Import multiple IOC from a CSV
-- Export IOCs to a CSV for qualification and integration to Threat Intelligence Plateforms
+- Export IOCs to a CSV for qualification and integration to Threat Intelligence Platforms